The Advantages of Chlorine Dosing to Control Biofilm in Industrial Cooling Systems

 Typically, chlorine bleach is introduced into the water of a cooling system in liquid form.
 This forms several free compounds, including hypochlorous acid (HOC1) and hypochlorite (OC1-), that help control microorganisms.
 The percentage of these compounds created is based on the pH of the water, so pH is often closely monitored.

 However, low-level doses of chlorine might not be enough to control microorganism growth within cooling water systems.
 When chlorine is added to cooling water systems, any free residual will quickly dissipate once the feed is discontinued.
 This allows the biofilm populations to recover quickly.
 For example, one bacterium with a generation time of 30 minutes will generate a population of 28,147,497,660,000 bacteria in just 24 hours.
+To combat this residual generation, adding controlled residual spikes of chlorine is recommended for a more effective chlorination program.

 Best Practices for Chlorine Delivery